 It’s imperative that you keep an update letter to one page.
 Admissions committee members are stressed for time; make your letter short and direct, while providing valuable information.
 You should also use the update letter as a vehicle to convey your reasons for wanting to go to a particular school.

-If you’re not sure about the proper format of the letter or the contents that are specific to your situation please feel free to email me at email@example.com or call me for advice at 410-292-5219.
+If you’re not sure about the proper format of the letter or the contents that are specific to your situation, please feel free to email me at email@example.com.

 –Liza Thompson, Expert Medical School Admissions Consulting